randomorder/geoserver/doc/en/developer/source/cite-test-guide/index.rst

             make test suite=<suite-name>

-      -  And the last, but no less important run the full automate workflow.
+      -  All of the above can also be run with a single command, using: workflow.

          .. note::